JordanKoch/doors/README.md

 ...and so on former 100 passes.

-All doors were initially closed; determin which doors are left open at the end of 100 passes.
+All doors were initially closed; determine which doors are left open at the end of 100 passes.

 Initial Attempt